stolostron/observability-e2e-test/README.md

 - endpoint-monitoring-operator
 - grafana-dashboard-loader

 > Note: the component image override is useful when you want to test each stockholder repositories, you only need to export the `COMPONENT_IMAGE_NAME` environment if running the e2e testing locally.
-For the CICD pipeline, the prow will take care of entirely process, that means that when you raise a PR to the stockholder repositories, the prow will build the image based the source code of your commit and then install the Observability accordingly.
+For the CICD pipeline, the prow will take care of export work, that means that when you raise a PR to the stockholder repositories, the prow will build the image based the source code of your PR and then install the Observability accordingly.

 ## Running E2E Testing